Alteration of Topology in Quantum Phase Transitions via Symmetry Enrichment

 We now discuss the nature of the transitions.
 The SM to QSH transition falls in the category of Gross-Neveu criticality \cite{Gross74,Herbut09} and corresponds to a Landau-Ginzburg-Wilson transition where topology does not play a role.
 One expects the transition to remain continuous as a function of $N$ albeit with $N$-dependent exponents.
 This stands in agreement with our numerical results.

 We observe two transitions between the Kekulé and SSC phases.
-One is a first order transition, and the second shows coexistence.
+One is a first order transition, and the second shows a coexistence regime which can be argued to be called a supersolid \cite{Onsager-supersolid,Andreev-1971,Chester-PhysRevA.2.256,Legget-PhysRevLett.25.1543,Batrouni-PhysRevLett.74.2527,Batrouni-PhysRevLett.84.1599,Fisher-supersolid,Fisher-PhysRevLett.32.1350,Frey-PhysRevB.49.9723}, whose thermodynamic stability can be confirmed by a finite uniform charge susceptibility as shown in the Supplemental Material \cite{supplemental}.
 These are typical for Landau-Ginzburg-Wilson transitions between different symmetry broken phases, $U(1)$ charge and $U(1)$ rotational symmetry in the continuum.
 However, in our setting this is surprising since the two SSC, $M_1$, $M_2$ and two Kekulé, $M_3$, $M_4$ masses anticommute \cite{Mudry2009}.
 Let us start with the $N=1$ case, and supplement the Dirac vacuum with an interaction term $ -U\sum_{i=1}^{4} (M_i)^2 $.
 Since $\Gamma_{i,j} = \frac{i}{2} \left[ M_i,M_j\right] $ correspond to the six generators of SO(4) the Hamiltonian possesses SO(4) global symmetry \footnote{A rotation $ e^{i \theta \ve{e}_{\alpha} \Gamma_{\alpha} }\Psi(x) $ of the Dirac spinor, amounts to an SO(4) rotation of the vector of mass terms. }.
 In the massive phase, one can integrate out the fermions to obtain a $\theta$-term at $\theta = \pi$ \cite{Abanov2000,Senthil-Fisher-theta-term} that accounts for the fact that the vortex of the U(1) Kekulé order parameter shows an emergent spin-1/2 degree of freedom.
 In Refs.~\cite{Sato-Assaad-2017,Toshihiro-Topology} such a transition with emergent SO(4) symmetry has been observed numerically and the consequences of the topological term were discussed in detail.
 We now have to account for the SU($N$) flavor symmetry.
 Importantly, this symmetry is not broken in our simulations (See supplemental material \cite{supplemental}).
 Under this condition, $N$ is merely a multiplicative factor of the action:

 It is now apparent that for even values of $N$ the topological term can be omitted such that the observed phase transitions are described by Landau-Ginzburg-Wilson order parameter theories.